moshekatz/rfcs/designs/2019-redesign-tira-product-management/README.md

 * You have to create a project in the server and override a lot of methods, sometimes in a naive way just for the compiler to be happy.
 * You have to create a bunch of insert statements without knowing what you gain in return.
-* While creating a view from the available templates is quick, it introduce a trade off, and changing the view's logic or replace it becomes non trivial.
+* While creating a view from the available templates is quick, it introduce a trade off, and changing the view becomes non trivial.
 * Encourages bad practices so that the code you write is very hard to reuse outside the context of Tira's infrastructure.

 This leads to several problems: